phegman/v-scroll-lock/README.md

 Once the plugin is installed the `v-scroll-lock` directive can be used in any of your components.
 When the value of the directive is `true` scrolling will be locked on all elements **except** the element the directive is bound to.

 Here is an example of how you may implement it in a basic modal.
+Please note the below example is to demonstrate usage of the `v-scroll-lock` directive and is not a complete implementation of a modal.
 See `src/components/Modal.vue` for a more in depth example.

 ```vue
 <template>